SFBdragon/TexPacker/README.md

 - {Config:Name}[Atlas Id].png
   Series of atlas files indexed by name.
   Amount of atlases as required per the specified Config:width and Config:height.

-The TexPackerLib will soon become a way of cleanly interfacing with the atlas data, as well as being platform-agnostic.
-As well as that, I will likely clean up the internals and naming schemes a little, though it shouldn't present an issue as of now.

 There are no restrictions as to how you use this software commercially or otherwise, and I do not own the output of this software.